${headerImage__alt}

 Innovative teaching methods

-You’ll learn to use evolving teaching technology—like SmartBoards, online resources, and other creative teaching tools—and you’ll experience educational best practices in flexible teaching labs.
+You will learn to use instructional technology, digital resources, and creative teaching tools while experiencing best practices in flexible teaching and learning environments.

 Skills for any career